Pittsburgh Panthers women's volleyball: Dan Fisher era

-In the 2021 season, the Panthers came back from their tournament run by starting the season 15–0, and finishing 26–3.
-Their regular season included big wins over then No. 23 Rice, No. 18 Washington State, No.9 Baylor, No. 12 BYU, and No. 13 Georgia Tech.
-For their quality RPI, they Panthers earned the #3 seed in the NCAA tournament, their best in program history.
-In the second round of the tournament, the Panthers defeated rival Penn State for the first time in postseason history in a tight 3–1 win at the Petersen Events Center.
-Upon advancing, the Panthers earned the right to host their first Regional, and held their first ever tournament matches at Fitzgerald Field House.
-In the Round of 16, the Panthers easily swept Kansas before meeting #6 Purdue in the Regional Final.
-After Purdue won a lengthy second set, 30–28, the Panthers powered from there winning the next two sets on its home floor to earn its first National semifinal appearance in program history.
-Pitt subsequently earned appearances in the national semifinals in each of the next three seasons, including in 2024, which saw Pitt finish the regular season ranked #1 in the AVCA national poll, Olivia Babcock earning national player of the year honors, and Fisher earning AVCA national coach of the year honors.
+In the 2021 season, the Panthers came back from their tournament run by starting the season 15–0, and finishing 26–3 and earning a program-high #3 seed in the NCAA tournament.
+In the second round of the tournament, the Panthers defeated rival Penn State for the first time in postseason history.
+Upon advancing, the Panthers earned the right to host their first regional, and held their first ever tournament matches at Fitzgerald Field House.
+In the Round of 16, the Panthers swept Kansas before meeting #6 Purdue in the Regional Final.
+After Purdue won a lengthy second set, 30–28, the Panthers powered from there winning the next two sets on its home floor to earn its first national semifinal appearance in program history.

+The 2024 season was Pitt's most dominant, as they spent 12 consecutive weeks ranked #1 in the national AVCA poll, finished the regular season with a 33-1 record, and earned the top one seed for the post-season tournament.
+The program's success resulted in numerous awards, including sophomore opposite hitter Olivia Babcock being the first player in program history to be named the AVCA National Player of the Year and coach Dan Fisher being named the AVCA National Coach of the Year.
+In the tournament, the team advanced to its fourth straight national semifinal, where they lost to Louisville in four sets.
+In 2025, the team clinched a share of the ACC championship and was a number one seed in the tournament.
+The team advanced to its fifth-straight national semifinal appearance, in which they were swept by eventual champions Texas A&M. In her junior season, Olivia Babcock was once again named the AVCA National Player of the Year, becoming one of five NCAA players to win the award twice.